 - International sustainable community and economic development

 The School of Community and Regional Planning also offers two concentrations that have their own required courses and program of study: Indigenous Community Planning and Urban Design.
 If you are interested in pursuing one of these concentrations, please include this information in your statement of interest.

 Each applicant must submit a resume detailing educational background, work and/or volunteer experience, publications (if any), and any academic or professional awards earned.
 Please include any travel experience.

 Exactly three references are required for the application.
 Additional references will not be considered as part of the final application file.

 References should be from individuals who can assess your academic or professional qualifications and your communication skills.
 In most cases, at least two references should be academic.
 If you have been away from school for several years, all references may be from non-academics who are capable of assessing your professional and, if possible, your potential academic performance.
 Applicants are responsible for ensuring that their references submit documentation by the deadlines specified.
-The reference deadline is less than a week from the application deadline.
+The reference deadline is 10 days after the application deadline.
 Contact references in advance of submitting an application to ensure they have adequate time to provide a letter.
 Reference letters may be addressed to the "MCRP Admissions Committee".

 There are three possible formats for references: electronic references, paper letters of reference, and paper reference forms.
 SCARP strongly prefers that references utilize the electronic reference system in the online application to submit a letter of reference.
 Please note that the system is unable to accept e-mails from Hotmail, Yahoo, Gmail, MSN or other free e-mail accounts for referees.
 Letters should be in PDF format, on letterhead, with signature.Please note that an online application must be submitted before referees receive a request to provide a reference.